Toucaan/toucaan.docs/docs/configuration.md

 </style>
 ```

-Notice the use of asynchronous CSS @import (not sass import) in the routing code above.
+Notice the use of **asynchronous CSS @import** (and not SASS imports) in the routing code above.
 The appropriate stylesheet is _prioritized_ and served to the browser according to the matched _class_ of device.

 Read more about Toucaan's [css router](https://bubblin.io/blog/a-css-router) and its implementation philosophy.

-:::info SASS @imports
+:::tip SASS @imports
 Toucaan uses SASS imports also, but only for **user-defined** styles.
 :::

 The basic configuration shown above is included with the Toucaan [submodule](https://github.com/Toucaan/toucaan/blob/master/_config.scss) (that you installed earlier).
 Make sure that the path to the router assets (i.e. css files like `portrait.css` and `landscape.css`) and the compiled assets (i.e. **user-defined stylesheets** for device specific distribution) is correct and accessible over the server.

-Go to the next chapter and set up the [Environment Variables](./environment.md).
+Go to the [next chapter](./processor) and set up SASS pipeline for your application's style.